Windows File System Internals (NTFS)

 Alternate Data Streams (ADS)

 NTFS supports multiple unnamed or named data streams in a single file.
-The main stream is usually :$DATA
+The main stream is usually :$DATA, but you can add hidden ones.

 Example: